Stibo: Aarhus Stiftsbogtrykkerie

-1890-1920: A growing business

-By the 1880s, Aarhus Stiftsbogtrykkerie's income from commercial printing was as low as DKK 1.000-1.200 per annum.
-Then 30-year-old Theodor Funch-Thomsen took over managing the company by the 1890s and he played an important part for the printing house in the years to come.

-A turning point came when Danish State Railways became a customer, ordering timetables, traffic lists, posters, brochures etc. The income from this customer alone amounted to DKK 30.000-40.000 per annum.
+By the 1880s, Aarhus Stiftsbogtrykkerie's annual income from commercial printing was as low as 1,000–1,200 DKK.
+Niels Lund had died in 1825, and by the 1890s the then 30-year-old Theodor Funch-Thomsen took over management of the company.
+A turning point came when Danish State Railways became a customer, ordering timetables, traffic lists, posters, brochures, etc. The income from this customer alone amounted to DKK 30.000-40.000 per annum.
 The newspaper's revenue increased from advertisements and improved numbers of subscriptions.
 Funch-Thomsen helped grow the number of printing orders each year, increasing from zero in 1890 to 500 in 1909.
 Aarhuus Stiftsbogtrykkerie made big investments in new technologies, for example when the printing house purchased a 16-page Augsburg web press in 1916.

 In 1920, Theodor Funch-Thomsen decided to split the company into two halves, dividing the company between newspaper operations and the printing house.

-1927-1976: The telephone directories era
+The Kiær family and telephone directories

 Hans Kiær bought the business in 1927.
 He undertook a massive new business initiative with, among other things, emphasis on customer service, securing new customers.
 He also encouraged his son, Erik Kiær, to explore a series of new technologies.